aptech/docs/docs/CR-end.rst

 Remarks
 -------

-:func:`end` causes GAUSS to revert to interactive mode, and closes all open files. :func:`end` also closes the auxiliary output file and turns the window on.
-It is not necessary to put an :func:`end` statement at the end of a program.
+`end` causes GAUSS to revert to interactive mode, and closes all open files. `end` also closes the auxiliary output file and turns the window on.
+It is not necessary to put an `end` statement at the end of a program.

-An :func:`end` command can be placed above a label which begins a subroutine to make sure that a program does not enter a subroutine without a :func:`gosub`.
+An `end` command can be placed above a label which begins a subroutine to make sure that a program does not enter a subroutine without a `gosub`.

 :func:`stop` also terminates a program but closes no files and leaves the window setting as it is.